There is nothing to show here!

 What Does Anger Look Like in Children?

-At Pathways Counseling Services, we provide therapy for childhood anger that helps your family move from chaos to connection.
-We know that childhood anger can feel confusing, unpredictable, and emotionally exhausting—for both the child and the parent.
+Moreover, at Pathways Counseling Services, we emphasize that childhood anger can often feel overwhelming and confusing for both the child and the parent.

 child anger therapy Scottsdale